Southern Fried Catfish Recipe

 • Use fresh fillets.
 Frozen fillets can be used, but they will not be as moist or flavorful.

 • It’s all in the seasoning.
-Make sure to use seasoning that are flavorful and go well with fish.
+Make sure to use seasonings that are fresh and high quality.
 You can never go wrong with these: garlic powder, onion powder, paprika, black pepper and salt.

 • Don’t overcrowd the pan.
 When frying your fish, it is important to not overcrowd the pan.
-This will prevent the catfish from cooking evenly and will also make the oil splatter.
+This will allow the catfish to cooking evenly and will help to limit oil splatter.

 • Fry the fish until golden brown and cooked through.
 The fish is done cooking when it flakes easily with a fork.